1668 Shandong earthquake: Geology

 The earthquake occurred halfway between Beijing and Shanghai, where seismic activity is infrequent.
 There had not been any major earthquakes in the area for over 150 years.
 Within historical times, only seven earthquakes have occurred with estimated magnitudes greater than 6.0.
 The first recorded earthquake occurred northwest of Zhucheng in 70 BCE, estimated at 7.0 or greater.
 The most recent destructive earthquake occurred on 19 November 1829, measuring 6.75 near Yidu and Linqu.
 These major earthquakes occurred along the Tan-Lu Fault Zone.

 The Tan-Lu Fault Zone is eastern China's most geologically significant fault—a north-northeast-south-southwest trending dextral strike-slip fault zone.
-The fault extends 2,400 km from Wuxue near the Yangtze River bank, through the Bohai Sea, to Zhaoxing, Heilongjiang.
+The fault extends 2,400 km from Wuxue near the Yangtze River bank, through the Bohai Sea, to Zhaoxing in Heilongjiang.
 It has evolved multiple times during its history; from the late Triassic to middle Cretaceous, it was a sinistral strike-slip fault zone which produced offsets ranging from 200–740 km.
 During the late Cretaceous, the fault zone became an area of extensional tectonics, producing rift grabens and collecting sediments up to 10 km thick in some areas.
 During the Paleogene, rifting ceased and the fault zone evolved into a dextral strike-slip fault by the late Eocene.
 This was in response to the change in tectonics brought on by the India–Asia collision and subduction along the west Pacific.